ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-emails-from-a-service.md

         }
         ```

-5. Define a [configurable variable](https://ballerina.io/learn/by-example/#configurability) for the URL of the backend service.
+5. Define [configurable variables](https://ballerina.io/learn/by-example/#configurability) for the port on which the listener should listen and the URLs of the backend services.
+Also, define configurable variables for the host, username, and password of the SMTP client.

-    > **Note:** Enable two factor authentication on your Google account, generate an app password, and use the app password in place of your email password.
-The app password can be generated with [this link](https://myaccount.google.com/apppasswords?pli=1&rapt=AEjHL4Mf5XDD4rE79YJpP5E2NoNwhvXMET_TWyBcQRn-HMzt0PI8BmptpMGRiBVIamW-0ECgVZtXxMRA19bL4Wfnq_hmjBEMqA).

     ![Define a configurable variable](/learn/images/integration-tutorials/sending-a-message-to-a-service/define_a_configurable_variable.gif)

-    Similarly define configurable variables for the payment backend and host, username and password of the SMTP client.

     The generated code will be as follows.